oreillymedia/production-resources/styleguide/index.md

  <p>Capitalization in headings:</p>

  <ul>
-  <li><p>In most of our design templates, A- and B-level headings are initial-capped (or title case): cap the first letter of each word, with the exception of articles, conjunctions, and program names or technical words that are always lowercase and coordinating conjunctions (e.g., and, but, for, etc.).</p></li>
+  <li><p>In most of our design templates, A- and B-level headings are initial-capped (or title case): cap the first letter of each word, with the exception of articles, conjunctions, and program names or technical words that are always lowercase.</p></li>
   <li><p>Prepositions of four letters or fewer are not initial-capped, unless they function as part of a verb (e.g., “Set Up Your Operating System”).</p></li>
   <li><p>Hyphenated words in subordinating conjunctions (e.g., as, if, that, because, etc.) are always initial-capped (even if they are four letters or less).
 Hyphenated words in titles or captions should both be capped if the second word is a main word, but only the first should be capped if the second word isn’t too important (it’s a bit of a judgment call).
 For example: Big-Endian, Built-in.
 See <em>The Chicago Manual of Style</em>.</p>
 </li>